IHE/ITI.Topologies/topologies.md

 Nothing precludes a network from internally being architected using any architecture, be it star, mesh, ring, etc.
 Such a network would still present an interface to the outside world, and thus the Organizations within that network can be seen as children of the network.

-**Figure 1.3-1: Comparison of Community, Network, and Multi-Layer Network**

 # 2 Federation Use Cases

 ## 2.1 Document Access